maximthomas/blazewall/README.md

 ![Blazewall logo](docs/img/logo.png)

-**BLAZEWALL** is an Open Source Single Sign-On and Access Management platform built in microservice architecture and released under Apache 2.0 license.
+**BLAZEWALL** is an Open Source Single Sign-On and Access Management platform built with microservice architecture and released under Apache 2.0 license.

 ## Table of Contents